Delia Smith is a well-known, almost iconic, food writer in England, but remains largely unknown across the Atlantic in North America.

-She focusses on British classics, while being open to new approaches and ingredients.
+She focusses on English classics, while being open to new approaches and ingredients.
 Her focus has mostly been to raise the fundamental standards of everyday cooking by educating people about the basics, step by step.
 Her word became law on how to do particular tasks in the kitchen.
-"Doing a Delia" is a phrase that means you are doing something exactly as she had instructed it to be done.
-When she recommend a food or kitchen item, supermarket shelves get ransacked for it throughout the UK.
+“Doing a Delia” is a phrase that means you are doing something exactly as she had instructed it to be done.
+When she recommend a food or kitchen item, supermarket shelves get ransacked for it throughout England.

 Delia is always dressed neat, plain and tidy on TV.
 In fact, some describe her as looking like a grown-up Head Girl from school, and building on her being a Catholic, others call her “Saint Delia.”
 But the saint image isn’t sexy, in a day and age when food presenters are increasingly so, so she has tried to shake it off.
 In September 2000, she said, “I am not some prim Brownie pack leader.
 In fact I am a bit of a bitch.”
 And her fellow food star, Anthony Worrall Thompson, called her the “coldest woman on television.”
 In response, she said that he was “dreadful and repulsive.”